 Greetings from our alumni!

 “After graduating from Saint Mary’s I became involved with the Lasallian Volunteer Program.
-I currently serve at John XXIII Educational Center in Racine, WI.
+I currently serve at John XXIII Educational Center in Racine, Wisconsin.
 My primary role at the center is Mentor/Tutor.
 In this role, I work with high school students in our after-school study hall hours.
 Our center provides a place where all students from Racine can come and do their homework from 3:30-5:30 and 7:00-8:30 pm Monday through Thursday.
 Many of our students struggle with basic math skills, and I have the ability to work with these students on various levels of mathematics, and also help them with the rest of their assignments.
-However, that is not my only role at John XXIII: during school hours, the center offer outreach programs to the school district.
+However, that is not my only role at John XXIII.
+During school hours, the center offers outreach programs to the school district.
 I am involved and helped to develop a 5-week course that focuses on gossip and bullying at the middle school level.

 As a Lasallian volunteer, you tend to wear many hats; along with the tutor role and leading outreach programs, I also have two other roles that are very important to the center.
 The first is most important to me: I have been working with a high school senior, teaching him one-on-one to make up an algebra class credit so he might have the opportunity to graduate on time.
 The other is geared towards development of the center: keeping track of expenses and donations to the center, and responding to those donations when they come in.
 It’s a long nine- to ten-hour day of work, but as a Lasallian volunteer I am helping to make a difference in many students’ lives and carrying on the mission I learned at Saint Mary’s: Enter to Learn, Leave to Serve.”

 — Desiree Lopez, SMC Mathematics Major, Class of 2010